Gagan-K916/HealthCord/README.md

 3. Prescription Trends
 4. Colleague Specialization Distribution

-These analytics are powered by complex SQL queries, demonstrating the system's capability to process and visualize large datasets effectively.
+These analytics are powered by SQL queries, transforming raw data into actionable insights.
+The dashboard leverages advanced SQL techniques such as subqueries, and aggregations to process and visualize large datasets effectively.

 ## Key Technical Aspects